 Developers use public test networks (or testnets) to test Ethereum applications before final deployment to the main network.
 Ether on these networks is used for testing purposes only and has no value.

 There are three public test networks in wide usage:

 Ropsten: The official test network, created by The Ethereum Foundation.
 Its functionality is similar to the MainNet.

 Kovan: A network that uses a consensus method called "proof-of-authority".
 This means its transactions are validated by select members, leading to a consistent four second block time.
 The supply of ether on this testnet is also controlled to mitigate spam attacks.

 Rinkeby: A testnet also using proof-of-authority, created by The Ethereum Foundation.

 Private Ethereum networks allow parties to share data without making it publicly accessible.
 A private blockchain is a good choice for:

-- Sharing of sensitive data, such as health care records, that isn't allowed or desired to be public.
+- Sharing of sensitive data, such as health care records

 Given the benefits of the Ethereum blockchain, a dapp could be a solution for many industries, including but not limited to: